imohomed/simpletweets2/readme.md

 Describe any challenges encountered while building the app.

+- The rate-limit on the Twitter API slowed me down.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing